Real Talk: There Is No Excuse for You to Casually Drink Bottled Water

 I’m going to ask for two favors.
 First, think about the last time you drank bottled water.

-Were you drinking Smartwater to quench your thirst on a run (or on the red carpet) à la Jennifer Aniston?
-Are you subliminally drinking Fiji after the Golden Globes or have you hopped on the alkaline trend?
-Or are you like my coworker across the hall who 10 minutes ago walked into our office kitchen past the cupboard with glasses, past the water filtration system and to the refrigerator and grabbed a bottle of Poland Spring?
-Whatever it was, think about that bottle of water.
+Were you drinking Smartwater to quench your thirst after a run (or on the red carpet) à la Jennifer Aniston?
+(Oh sorry, it’s Gal Gadot and Pete Davidson now.)
+Are you subliminally drinking Fiji after scrolling through bottled-water memes?
+Have you hopped on the alkaline trend?
+Or are you like my coworker who is a big fan of walking into our office kitchen past the cupboard with glasses, past the water filtration system to the refrigerator and grabbing bottle after bottle of Poland Spring?
+Whatever it was, think about that plastic bottle of water.

 The second favor: Make that the last one you ever drink.
 At least, make it the last bottled water you drink casually.
 Because for a lot of people, there is absolutely no excuse to drink water out of single-use plastic bottles on a regular basis.

-Let me head off anyone preparing to unleash a rhetorical Drogon on me: to those in Flint, Michigan or who live in other communities with contaminated water, or to whom bottled water is a necessity born out of some other dire situation, I am not talking to you.
+Let me head off anyone preparing to unleash a rhetorical one-two punch: to those in places like Flint, Michigan or who live in other communities with contaminated water, or to whom bottled water is a necessity born out of some other dire situation, I am not talking to you.

 I’m talking to the people with filtered water refill stations in their office kitchens who, instead of bringing their own reusable water bottle, choose to pillage the cases of Nestlé Pure Life stocked in the refrigerator.
-I’m talking to the office managers who stock it in the first place.
-I’m talking to every celebrity shilling for fashionable water brands (including you, Virgil Abloh, the reusable bottle doesn’t change the fact that you’re working for Evian).
+I’m talking to the office managers who stock it in the first place and the higher-ups who can’t be bothered to change.
+I’m talking to every celebrity shilling for fashionable water brands (I’m looking at you, Wonder Woman and Pete the serial dater).
 I’m talking to people who have the ability to drink clean tap water, whether at home or out and about, and choose to instead drink from single-serve plastic that’s currently polluting our planet from sea to shining sea.

 Did you know that every time you drink those 17 ounces of water and the plastic bottle goes in the trash, it will stay on the planet around 450 years?
 Of course you do, we’ve been told this over and over again.